brigadecore/brigade/docs/content/topics/project-developers/projects.md

         events.process();
 ```

-In addition to the first commented line, which serves to help IDEs provide
-auto-completion according to the project schema, there are three high-level
-sections in the definition above.
+There are three high-level sections in the definition above.
 They are:

   1. Project metadata, including:
     i.
 The `apiVersion` of the schema for this project